kadimisetty/action-hero/README.md

 ### Not capturing user argument exceptions
 `argparse.ArgumentParser` has a slightly unconventional approach to handling `argparse.ArgumentError`s.
 Upon encountering one, it prints argument usage information, error and exits.
 I mention this, so you don't setup a `try/except` around `parser.parse_args()` to capture the exception.

-In order to maintain consistency with the rest of your `argparse` code, exceptions in `action_heroes` are also of type `argparse.ArgumentError`.
+In order to maintain consistency with the rest of your `argparse` code, exceptions in `action_hero` are also of type `argparse.ArgumentError`.
 More information can be found in [PEP 389](https://www.python.org/dev/peps/pep-0389/#id46).
 Since this is the expected behavior, I recommend you allow the exception to display usage information and exit as well.

 ### On arguments accepting multiple values
 Just like any other `argparse.Action` each `action_hero.Action` handles both singular and plural values with error messages customized for that as well.

 ### FAQ
 <dl>
-<dt>What do I need to know to use <code>action_heroes</code> in my command line application?</dt>
+<dt>What do I need to know to use <code>action_hero</code> in my command line application?</dt>
 <dd>Vanilla <code>argparse</code> knowledge should do it.</dd>

 <dt>Where can I find information about <code>argparse</code>?</dt>